gradejs/gradejs/CONTRIBUTING.md

 4. Create [Amazon SQS](https://us-east-2.console.aws.amazon.com/sqs/v2/home) worker queues:

 - Open the page and click on the `Create queue` button.
-- Select the standart queue option and specify the name `gradejs-public`.
+- Select the standard queue option and specify the name `gradejs-public`.
 - Set the `visibility timeout` to 2 minutes.
 - Click on the `Create queue` button.